NicolaZarbo/ing-sw-2022-scroccarello-zarbo-tombesi/README.md

 **voto** : 30.

 The project consists in the implementation of the game Eriantys from Cranio Creations as a client-server application.
-It has been coded in Java language and to run the jar binaries JRE18 is required .
+It has been coded in Java 18, to run the jar binaries JRE18 is required .
 The uml files must be opened as html files on a browser.

 ## Table of content